-Consumption based emissions mean that we need more international cooperation to tackle emissions for production of materials, often in poorer nations to how we deal with waste and recycling in EU and changing behavior and public procurement to favor circular economy.
-It means collaborating with the whole demand and supply chain and for all to understand the interlinkages between actors and causations between their acts.
+Tackling consumption based emissions mean that we need more international cooperation to cut down emissions all the way from the production of materials, often in poorer nations, to how we deal with waste and recycling in EU and changing behavior and public procurement to favor circular economy.
+It means collaborating with the whole demand and supply chain and a need for all to understand the interlinkages between actors and causations between their acts.

 An example of how to make a closed plastic circle and how it effects different sources of emissions:

 It’s all possible but it needs leaders, funding, regulators, innovators, research, test platforms and overall commitment.